-Runway Gallery is a fashion focused art gallery and the virtual home of XIII, a new and emerging art movement acclaimed for bringing beauty back into the London art scene.
+Runway Gallery is a fashion focused art gallery and the virtual home of Beautalism, a new and emerging art movement acclaimed for bringing beauty back into the London art scene.

 The past few decades have seen artists and critics placing value on ‘ideas’ over and above aesthetic appeal in art.
 Favouring concept rather than appearance.
 This over conceptualisation reinforces the elitism and stereotypical snobbery of the art world, which deprives the artist and the public alike by making art seem unreachable.

-Runway Gallery is where you can witness the birth of a new art movement and the exquisite talent of the artists of XIII.
+Runway Gallery is where you can witness the birth of a new art movement and the exquisite talent of the artists of Beautalism.

 Beauty is of course subjective.
 Yet it is a concept that we all experience, and we all know it to be deeply connected to art.

 When reflecting on aesthetics, philosopher Immanuel Kant famously connects beauty to the human imagination, nature and also to ‘the sublime’.
 Kant explains that the sublime is a sensation only accessible in the mind, and is induced by encountering things we find overwhelmingly beautiful and powerful.
 It can also be related to feelings of awe, and Kant argues that we experience the sublime through looking at nature and art.